zararah/zararah.net/_posts/2019/2019-03-31-sharing-online-solidarity-or-violence.md

 - technology
 ---

->*"The illusion of unique identity is much more divisive than the universe of plural and diverse classifications that characterize the world in which we actually live.*
+>*"The illusion of unique identity is much more divisive than the universe of plural and diverse classifications that characterize the world in which we actually live.*<br>
-*Amartya Sen, in his book "Identity and Violence"*
+Amartya Sen, in his book "Identity and Violence"

 At the [AWID Forum in 2016](https://www.awid.org/awid-international-forum), at an evening memorial for women human rights defenders who were no longer with us, we chanted: "We honour the dead, and we fight like hell for the living."